astronomer/docs/learn/use-case-airflow-mlflow.md

 ### Data source

 This example uses the [Possum Regression dataset](https://www.kaggle.com/datasets/abrambeyer/openintro-possum) from Kaggle.
-It contains measurements of different attributes of 104 possums, such as total length, skull width or age collected in Australia.
+It contains measurements of different attributes of 104 possums, such as total length, skull width or age.
 This data was originally published by Lindenmayer et al. (1995) in the Australian Journal of Zoology and is commonly used to teach linear regression.

 ### Project overview